fbchan/ansible-as3/README.md

-# ansible-as3
+# F5 Automation Toolchain
 Ansible roles to provision application services with AS3 (working in progress)
 Note:
-- Example leveraging ansible template + F5 Automation Toolchain (AS3)
+- Example declarative automation using F5 Automation Toolchain (AS3) + ansible template (jinja2)
 - Please modify jinja2 template to fit your requirement

 Example Playbook